 Fully Fund Teen Pregnancy Prevention Programs

 Although rates are decreasing, the United States still has the highest rates of teen pregnancy of any developed nation.
 The federal government supports efforts to prevent and reduce teen pregnancy by investing in the delivery of medically accurate and developmentally appropriate sexual health education through the Personal Responsibility Education Program (PREP), Teen Pregnancy Prevention Program (TPPP), and HIV School Health activities within the Division of Adolescent and School Health (DASH) of the Centers for Disease Control and Prevention (CDC).
 Healthy Teen Network supports appropriations of at least $130 million for TPPP.
-Healthy Teen Network opposes the proposal of the Trump Administration to eliminate the TPPP program.
+Healthy Teen Network opposes the proposal of the Trump Administration and the U.S. House of Representatives to eliminate the TPPP program.
 Healthy Teen Network supports appropriations of at least $50 million for CDC DASH.
 Healthy Teen Network supports the Trump Administration proposal to reauthorize PREP at least at the $75 million annual for at least FY 2018 and FY 2019.
 Further, Healthy Teen Network supports the establishment of additional grant programs aimed at providing comprehensive sexuality education to adolescents and young adults in schools and institutions of higher education.
 (Read more: Public Policy Recommendation: Fully Fund Teen Pregnancy Prevention and Public Policy Recommendation: Establish Comprehensive Sexuality Education Grant Programs)

 Fully Fund Reproductive Health Services Programs